Ukraine: Zelenskyy seeks more sanctions, fighting grinds on

 “Obviously so that Russia never uses neither chemical nor nuclear weapons,” he said.
 “But also so that (Russia) stops this aggression as a condition for a negotiation.”

+German Chancellor Olaf Scholz said Saturday that he welcomed parts of the peace plan for Ukraine proposed by China, but disagreed with other aspects.

+“There are things that are remarkably right, such as the renewed condemnation of the use of nuclear weapons,” Scholz told reporters during an official visit to India.
+“What’s missing in my view is a discernible line that says: ‘Russian troops must also withdraw.’”

-Elise Morton in London, and Sylvie Corbet in Paris, contributed to this report.
+Elise Morton in London, Sylvie Corbet in Paris, and Frank Jordans in Berlin, contributed to this report.

+Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine and of the invasion’s anniversary at https://apnews.com/hub/russia-ukraine-a-year-of-war